-On a personal note, Justin met his sweetheart Cassandra while at school and got married soon after graduating.
-He and his wife have a daughter, Daphne.
+On a personal note, Justin met his sweetheart Cassandra have a daughter, Daphne and son, Ira.
 Justin loves to ride bikes (especially steel frame ones), hike, white water raft, spend time with family, and delve into a good philosophical book.
 Those that have inspired him over the years include:

 Matt started coaching with the Hillsboro HEAT in September 2008.
 He was born in New York and also lived in New Mexico before be moved to Oregon in 2001.
 He was a competitive swimmer for over 14 years with Duke City Aquatics in New Mexico and both the Tualatin Hills Swim Club and the HEAT in Oregon.
 Matt was a National Qualifier in the 100 and 200 meter breaststrokes and also swam IM events.